aligent/cdk-serverless-deploy-iam/README.md

-# Aligent shared VPC stack
+# Aligent service deploy role

-This repository contains a stack which can be deployed into AWS accounts to provide a stable elastic IP for micro-services.
+This repository contains a stack which can be deployed into AWS accounts to provide a CloudFormation deploy role.
-Micro-services are then deployed into this VPC rather than creating their own.
+Micro-services are then deployed referencing the role produced by this stack.

-Previously, existing Magento VPCs have been used to provide egress networking for Lambda functions.
-This stack isolates the micro-services into their own VPC.

 This repository does not need to be forked, copied or imported.
 The intention is for it to be deployed *AS IS* into each environment.